-The Subcommittee bill cuts dramatically the critical poverty-focused development and humanitarian accounts previously identified by USCCB and CRS (see the attached table).
+The House Subcommittee bill cuts dramatically the critical poverty-focused development and humanitarian accounts previously identified by USCCB and CRS (see the attached table).
 Some of the most egregious cuts are to agricultural assistance for subsistence farmers, adaptation to climate change for vulnerable communities, medicines for people living with HIV/AIDS and vaccines for preventable diseases, assistance to orphans and vulnerable children, disaster assistance in places like Haiti, peacekeeping to protect innocent civilians in troubled areas such as Sudan and the Congo, and support to migrants and refugees fleeing conflict or persecution in nations such as Iraq.
+The famine in East Africa is a grim reminder of the lives that are at stake.

 Instead of these disproportionate cuts, we urge you to consider balanced adjustments across the entire federal budget, including defense, revenue, agricultural subsidies, and fair and just entitlement reform.
 If the State and Foreign Operations budget must be cut, then protect critical poverty-focused development and humanitarian accounts and other parts of the budget focused on the poor.
 The budget is a moral document that should give priority to those who are poor and vulnerable at home and abroad.
-This bill reduces foreign operations appropriations by 2%, but poverty-focused international assistance by over 13% in addition to last year's cut of over 8%.
+The House bill reduces foreign operations appropriations by 2%, but poverty-focused international assistance by over 13% in addition to last year's cut of over 8%.
 This is not a balanced, moral approach to budget reductions.

-We do strongly support the bill's language restoring the Mexico City Policy against funding groups that perform or promote abortion, its denial of funds to the U.N.
+We do strongly support the House bill's language restoring the Mexico City Policy against funding groups that perform or promote abortion, its denial of funds to the U.N.
 Population Fund (which supports a program of coerced abortion and involuntary sterilization in China), and its preservation of the Helms Amendment (which prohibits U.S. funding for abortion) and Kemp-Kasten provision (which prohibits support for organizations involved in programs of coercive abortion or involuntary sterilization).